GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-6.md

 ## Update service to use web server instead of local array

-The data source has been configured, the next step is to update your web app to connect to it use the data.
+The data source has been configured, the next step is to update your web app to connect to it and use the data.

 Go to `src/app/housing.service.ts`, update the code to remove housingLocationList property and the array containing the data.
 Add a string property called url and set its value to `http://localhost:3000/locations`.
 This code will result in errors in the rest of the file because it depends on the housingLocationList property.
 We're going to update the service methods next.